taufik-nurrohman/minify/README.md

 I once got an e-mail from someone who wanted to use some parts of [my extension’s code][mecha-cms/x.minify], for him to use in a proprietary application, hoped not to be bound by [the GPL restrictions][article/gpl].
-It was not possible legally at first, due to the nature that an extension will always be a part of a core application.
-And the core application, in this case, were using the GPL license.
-So, its extensions have to use the GPL license too.
+It was not possible legally at first, due to the nature that an extension will always be a part of its core application.
+And its core application, in this case, were using the GPL license.
+So, it has to be licensed under the GPL license too.

 etc etc ...